September 10, 2021

 Ants may be attracted to the electricity and get caught between contactors, blocking them from closing.
 If this happens, the outside unit won’t run.

 Contactors can also fail electrically.
 We check these as part of our Spring tune-up and clean the surface of the contactors as needed.
 We can also recommend replacement if failure appears imminent.

 Dirty Evaporator Coil

 The evaporator coil is located inside a home.
 Liquid refrigerant is pumped into this coil to evaporate and draw heat from the air being blown across the coil.

 Dirty Condenser Coil

-The condenser coil is located outside of a home.
-The compressor pulls refrigerant gas from the evaporator and pumps it through the outdoor coil where it condenses into a liquid as the condensing unit fan pulls air across the coil.
+The condenser coil is located outside of your home.
+The compressor pulls refrigerant gas from the evaporator and pumps it through the outdoor coil.
+There it condenses into a liquid as the condensing unit fan pulls air across the coil.

-Your heating and air conditioning system adds and removes heat to the duct system.
-The duct system is tasked with delivering it to the occupied areas of your home.
-If the ducts that supply air to the living space leak and are located outside of the living space, you’re essentially paying to cool the outdoors!
-If the ducts that return air leak, you pull in unconditioned, unfiltered air.
+Your heating and air conditioning system uses the duct system in your home to deliver hot or cold air to all your rooms.
+If the ducts leak and are located outside of the living space, you’re essentially paying to cool the outdoors!
+If the ducts return that air leak, you pull in unconditioned, unfiltered air.